oh-my-fish/theme-bobthefish/README.md

 - `base16` (or `base16-dark`), `base16-light`.
 Dark and light variants of the
   default Base16 theme.
 - `zenburn`.
 An adaptation of Zenburn.
-- `gruvbox`.
-An adaptation of gruvbox.
+- `gruvbox`, `gruvbox-light`.
+An adaptation of gruvbox dark and light variants.
 - `dracula`.
 An adaptation of dracula.
 - `nord`.
 An adaptation of nord.